 Epping Fire Department

-Always know that we are here for you, just a phone call away!
-Be Safe and enjoy the Summer!
+Always know that we are here for you, 365 days a year, 24 hours a day!
+Remember.
+Hydrate.
+Wear sunscreen!
+Be vigilant!
+Be safe and enjoy the summer with family and friends!

 Lieutenant Paul St Cyr

 Friends of the Epping Fire and Brick Museum

 Stop in any time the doors are open.
 Check out the 1934 Reo Speedwagon and the 1860 Rumsey Hand Engine as well as some of the displays.
 Call Captain Cray at 603-396-9436 if you would like to schedule a visit.